SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   PROTECTED SECTION.

-    "For final calculations and data modifications involving all "BOs in the current RAP LUW
+    "For final calculations and data modifications involving all "BOs in the current RAP transaction
     METHODS finalize REDEFINITION.

     "Checks the consistency of the transactional buffer before